queloibtskts/CityAnalyticsOnTheCloud/README.md

 A Cluster and Cloud Computing project focusing on using the UniMelb Research Cloud and Twitter data to tell interesting stories of life in Australian cities.
 We are interested in swearing. 🙊

+- Carried out a variety of social media data analytics scenarios related to profanity
+- Developed a Cloud-based solution that exploited a multitude of virtual machines across the Melbourne Research Cloud (MRC) for mining and storing 10 thousand+ tweets
+- Built a Twitter harvester using Python3 and Twitter APIs
+- Developed analytic scenarios using the MapReduce capabilities offered by CouchDB for social media analytics, and visualising data using React, Material-UI and Tableau JavaScript API on the front-end.
+- Deployed the application (including CouchDB, the harvester and the front-end web application) to MRC servers using Ansible, Docker

 ## Team Members
 We are a group of Master students from the University of Melbourne.